x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-insights/domain-expiry-notification-feature.md

 [image]

 You can click **View details** to see the identified domains that are about to expire listed in the details pane.
-From the list, select the domain to renew/delete and follow the instructions in the details pane.

 [image]